Sandbox: Annoying Video Game Helper

 - You can make the annoying buggers go away by pressing the down button.
 You can still complete the Hero/Dark missions without them beside you, just make sure you know what the criteria is for either.

 - Tikal from Sonic Adventure is even worse than Omochao.
 Hitting her not only gives you useless hints, it also stops your movement, leading to time lose or even death if you are midjump in front of a Bottomless Pit.
-Not to mention that there are levels that have to be solved without using hints, so running into her forces you to restart that level.
+There are levels that have to be solved without using hints, so running into her forces you to restart that level.

 - The role of Squawks the Parrot in the original Donkey Kong Country is a variation on this theme.
 Appearing only in the darkness "Torchlight Trouble" level, his role is to illuminate a small portion of the screen...
 And to shine his little flashlight in the player's eyes whenever your character turns around.
 Stupid bird.